kongware/ftor/README.md

 inc(2); // 3
 ```
-Please note that the name portion in the signature is optional and used to name the corresponding anonymous function during debugging.
+Please note that the name portion (`inc :: `) in the signature is optional and used to name the corresponding anonymous function during debugging.

 ### Meaningful Error Messages